 *pointedly flips page of Pottery Barn catalog*

-After lots of experimentation, I have found the one, and only, method you will ever need to style a throw blanket on a couch.
+In this post, I will show you the one, and only, method you will ever need to style a throw blanket on a couch.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.
 Thanks for supporting Bloom in the Black!